This article was written by Bill Nowlin

 He was a holdout before the 1940 season; he could not be optioned out even under cover, and so was given his unconditional release in March.
 He played semipro ball during 1940.13 And he got married – to Faune Marguerite Merrithew, on July 3.
 The couple had two daughters, both born on March 27, three years apart – Penny Lee (1944) and Morna Gayle (1947).

-Come 1941, Cecil was in the California League playing for Bakersfield.
+Come 1941, Cecil was in the California League playing for the Stockton Fliers and San Bernardino Stars.
 He won 19 games that season, and lost 14 with a 3.60 ERA.
 The Portland paper said he had won 27 games in all in 1942, splitting his time between Bakersfield and the Twin Falls Cowboys of the Pioneer League.
 And he played outfield while not pitching, batting .338.14

 In 1943 Cecil joined the US Army, enlisting on February 3.
 He experienced a “stomach disorder,” however, and was honorably discharged in June.
 It was an ulcer that had resulted in 11 weeks of hospitalization.15 The disorder did not prevent him from playing baseball and he signed with the Padres on June 24 – taking the place of Al Olsen, who had been taken into the Army two weeks earlier.
 Cecil was well enough to win eight games (he lost ten) with a 2.89 ERA.
 On August 19 he won a two-hit, 2-0 game over Portland, then came on in relief in the day’s second game and was charged with the loss.